hashicorp/terraform-provider-aws/website/docs/d/serverlessrepository_application.html.markdown

 * `application_id` - The ARN of the application.
 * `semantic_version` - The version of the application retrieved.
 * `name` - The name of the application.
+* `required_capabilities` - A list of capabilities describing the permissions needed to deploy the application.
 * `source_code_url` - A URL pointing to the source code of the application version.
 * `template_url` - A URL pointing to the Cloud Formation template for the application version.